 Another partial explanation for the global downward trends in BP is likely to be changes in measurement technique.
 Better sampling technique, training of personnel, and a structured exam with multiple measurements, along with use of electronic devices has greatly improved the precision of BP surveys in the last 50 years.
 As is well recognized, BP declines with multiple readings at the same visit and with repeat visits on subsequent days9.
 Most population studies before the 1990’s did not take 3 readings, and then only use the mean of the last 2, as is current practice, and they also showed evidence of marked digit preference (more readings ending in zero than would be expected).
 Further, use of inappropriate cuff sizes among the obese could have over-estimated blood pressure in some earlier surveys10.
 These limitations in methodology were almost always correlated with higher mean BP’s; the overall improvement in methods can therefore have been expected to have led to downward shifts in apparent population prevalence of hypertension, as was noted in the US between the NHANES I and NHANES III reports11.
-Some adjustments were made for changes in measurement devices in the analysis presented here by the GBD Study Group2, but this may only be one factor introducing measurement error.
+Some adjustments were made for changes in measurement devices in the analysis published, but this may only be one factor introducing measurement error.
 It is worth noting, however, that the continuous decline in stroke mortality, starting with the earliest period of vital records around 1900, strongly suggest that BP’s have indeed been falling over the modern era.
 Although appropriate data are not available, refrigeration and other methods of processing foods have eliminated the need for curing of meat and fish, and may have been a factor in the BP in the first half of the 20th century;: the success of BP treatment campaigns accelerated this decline after 197012.

 Whilst the global picture set by this publication seems plausible, some of the regional results seem surprising, and could result from a relative lack of high quality original data, and therefore must be viewed with considerable caution.
-A key drawback of an analysis with this number of studies and data is the difficulty in finding a simple way to present any quality assessment or sense of the strength of the datasets available.
+A key drawback of any analysis with this number of studies and data is the difficulty in finding a simple way to present any quality assessment or sense of the strength of the datasets available.
 Without detailed knowledge of measurement protocols in relation to a given data set it is difficult to offer an interpretation or make sense of outlying values.
 Another problem interpreting trends in any key risk factor over many decades could be changes in response rates (generally declining globally), not always well reported, and the selection biases this could introduce.
 We therefore cannot exclude the possibility that recent favourable trends in BP presented here may be somewhat exaggerated.
 Data pooling projects include studies with very heterogeneous study designs, sampling frames and methods of measurement, and could be over-turned by better primary data in some areas.
 These estimates should therefore not preclude or detract from dedicated studies that attempt to measure secular trends in population BP globally, especially in regions where high quality data is currently most sparse.